Samkth123/KTH-md/Public Policy/a public sector characteristics/Brunson.md

 #### Processes of institutional confusion

 Several kinds of processes driven by different causes may lead to institutional confusion.

 ##### Picking out individual bits

-Actors might pick out specific bits of different institutions and add to their own, and not worry if it looks inconsistent to what other features of the organisation.
+**==Actors==** might pick out specific bits of different institutions and add to their own, and not worry if it looks inconsistent to what other features of the organisation.
 The chance of this is higher if the imitator sees the organisation they imitate from to be like their own, or if they see no difference in different organisations

 If **==activities in the organisation are decoupled==** this potential inconsistency of imported features might not necessarily be problematic.